staciewilhelm/chatterton-messenger-server/README.md

 Chatterton runs using [Go](https://go.dev/) v1.19 and [PostgreSQL](https://www.postgresql.org/) v12.

 ## Setup
-Ensure both `GOPATH` and `GOROOT` are set correctly.
+Ensure both `GOPATH` and `GOROOT` are set correctly, and that `GO111MODULE` is set to `on`.

 To install dependencies, either user `make deps` or install each package from `go.mod` individually.
+If you return errors, try running `go mod tidy` first.

 Rename `sample.env` to `.env` and set the environment variables for your PostgreSQL database:
 ```